castogio/castogio.github.io/content/csa_explained.md

 fields we described in the previous sections.

-My AP was operating on channel 112, which falls in the Unlicensed National Information Infrastructure 2 Extended (U-NII-2e) range, and it might be affected by DFS events.
-These events can be caused by radars or any other RF radiator mimicking radar.
-If an event is detected the AP must inform the clients that they have to stop transmitting and move to a different channel, usually referred to as a "mute" or "fallback" channel.
+My AP was operating on channel 112, which falls in the The Unlicensed National Information Infrastructure 2 Extended (U-NII-2e) range might be affected by DFS events caused by radars or any other RF radiator mimicking radar.
+If an event is detected, the AP must inform the clients that they have to stop transmitting and move to a different channel, usually referred to as a "mute" or "fallback" channel.
 The AP and the clients have 10 seconds to leave the DFS channel.